rajnathsah/AutoResumeUpload/README.md

-# AutoResumeUpdate
+# Automate resume update on Naukri.com using python

-Python script to auto update resume
+## Requirements